LivingLegacyMedia/vowbound/chapter_04.md

 She left before Cassian could respond.

-He sat alone in the counting house, the smell of fresh bread mocking him, and realized the horrible truth: Marta wasn't wrong.
-From her perspective, from Elara's perspective, from the perspective of anyone drowning in debt and fear and impossible choices, the Hollow looked like salvation.
+He sat alone in the counting house, the smell of fresh bread mocking him.
+From her perspective, from Elara's, from anyone drowning in debt and fear, the Hollow looked like salvation.

-That was the genius of it.
-Draven Kane had built a system that exploited the failures of kingdoms and kings.
-Every tax that was too high, every debt that crushed, every war that took sons from mothers—all of it fed the Hollow's growth.
-They didn't have to conquer.
-They just had to wait for people to become desperate enough to choose oblivion.
+Draven Kane had built a system that exploited every failure of the kingdom.
+Every tax too high, every debt that crushed, every war that took sons.
+They didn't conquer.
+They let corruption and desperation do their dirty work.

-Cassian pulled out the coin and stared at it.

-The artifact that was supposed to help him understand value.
-That was supposed to give him power over exchange.
-But what good was understanding value when people's lives had been systematically devalued until selling their souls looked like a fair trade?
+Cassian pulled out the coin.
+Something meant to help him understand value.
+But people's lives had been so devalued that selling their souls looked like a fair trade.

-He had to do something.
-Had to try.

-Even if his father had failed.
-Even if the attempt destroyed him the way it had destroyed Rowan.
+He had to try something.
+Even if failure destroyed him like it had destroyed his father.

-Because the alternative was watching everyone he'd tried to help sign contracts that would erase them.

 ---

-He found Marcus in the refugee camp, sitting by a small fire, staring into the flames.
+He found Marcus in the refugee camp, sitting by a small fire.

 "I need to know how to fight them," Cassian said without preamble.

 Marcus didn't look up.
 "You can't."

-"My father tried.
-Twenty years ago.
-He failed, but he tried.
+"My father tried fighting.
 There must be something—"

 "Your father was a fool."
 Marcus's voice was flat.
-"I knew him, you know.
+"I met him.
 Before he went to confront the Hollow.
-He came through my city, asking questions, gathering information.
-He was convinced he could stop them.
-Said he'd found something—some kind of leverage.
+He came through my city, gathering information.
+Said he'd found leverage.
 Wouldn't tell me what."
 Finally, Marcus looked up.
 "He came back three months later.
 Broken.
-Wouldn't speak of what happened.
-Just kept muttering about 'fairness' and 'balance' over and over, like they'd driven him mad."

-"What does that mean?"

-"It means the Hollow's system looks legitimate.
-By every principle of fair exchange they claim to follow, what they do appears lawful.
-Monstrous, but lawful.
-You can't fight them.
-You'll lose."

-"Then how—"

-"You run."
-Marcus stood, his expression hard.
-"You take everyone you care about and you run.
-That's the only way to survive.
-The Hollow keeps spreading, but there's still land beyond their reach.
-For now.
-Get there.
-Build something new.
-Don't waste your life trying to save people who've already given up."
+Just kept muttering about 'fairness' and 'balance' like they'd driven him mad with philosophy.
+By every principle of fair exchange, what they do appears lawful.
+Monstrous, but lawful."
+Marcus stood.
+"You want my advice?
+Run.
+Take everyone you care about and go.
+The Hollow's spreading, but there's still land beyond their reach.
+Don't waste your life on a fight your father already lost."

 "I can't abandon them."

-"Then you'll die with them.
-Or worse."
-Marcus turned away, back to his fire.
+"Then you'll die with them."
+Marcus turned away.
 "Your father tried to fight them head-on.
-Confronted their leader directly.
 It broke him.
-Sometimes the only way to survive is to live to fight another day, even if that means abandoning the current battle."
+Sometimes survival means leaving the current battle to fight another day."

 Cassian left the camp feeling more hopeless than before.

-He walked through the town, watching people go about their daily business with forced normality.
+He walked through the town as twilight deepened, watching people go about their evening routines with forced normality.
 But he could see the fear beneath the surface.
-Could see the way eyes drifted toward the trade post in the square.
-The way conversations stopped when he passed.
-The way desperate people were weighing options in their minds.
+Eyes drifting toward the trade post.
+Conversations stopping when he passed.
+Desperate people weighing impossible choices.

 How many would sign by tomorrow?
 How many would choose emptiness over struggle?

-How many could he save?

-The sun was setting when he saw the child.

-A small boy, maybe six years old, playing alone near the trade post.
-He was building something with sticks and stones, humming tunelessly to himself.
-Too young to understand what the platform meant.
-Too young to know his world was ending.

-As Cassian watched, the boy's mother emerged from a nearby shop.
-She saw her son near the post and went rigid.
-Called his name—sharp, afraid.
-The boy looked up, confused by her tone, and ran to her.
-She grabbed him, held him tight, and hurried away.

-But not before Cassian saw her glance back at the trade post.

-Saw the terrible calculation in her eyes.

-Saw a mother weighing her child's life against her soul and wondering which was worth more.

-That was when Cassian knew.

 He couldn't save everyone.
-Couldn't prevent every signature.
-Couldn't stop the Hollow from taking what desperate people offered them.

-But maybe he could save one person.
-One woman drowning in debt with three children depending on her.
+But maybe—maybe—he could save one person.

-Maybe that would be enough.

 ---